Und3rf10w/kali-anonsurf/README.md

 - For Non-root users, give the installer file executable permissions first `sudo chmod +x installer.sh` then run the installer `sudo ./installer-kali.sh` in a terminal over the `kali-anonsurf` folder

 Once the installer is complete, you will be able to use both the anonsurf and pandora modules.

+# NOTE: Unfortunately there were no installation candidates for 2 packages that were required, those packages are named `glassfish-javaee` & `ttf-dejavu` if any one knows of any installation candidates or any older source repos for these two packages please let me know.